 The Merrimack Village District (MVD) submitted a pre-application for a \$225,000 grant for design and engineering on an artificial recharge assessment project.
-They are looking to enhance the yield of the video capacity of the MVD well field for MVD wells 4 and 5 and reduce and dilute the wells to be taken offline.
-Diluting PFAS concentration will lengthen the carbon life used for treatingand removing the PFAS compounds from the wells.
-The application will be vetted by a team of 5 over
+They are looking to enhance the yield of the video capacity of the MVD well field for MVD wells 4 and 5 and reduce and dilute the concentration of PFAS compounds that have contaminated the local aquifer and caused the production wells to be taken offline.
+Diluting PFAS concentration will lengthen the carbon life used for treating and removing the PFAS compounds from the wells.
+The application will be vetted by a team of 5 over the coming weeks.
+It is anticipated dates of public meetings will be announced.